openscad/openscad/README.md

     source ./scripts/setenv-mingw-xbuild.sh

-Then run the script to download & compile all the dependency libraries:
+Then run the script to download & compile all the prerequisite libraries above:

     ./scripts/mingw-x-build-dependencies.sh